 You don’t want to impart color or have it turn golden.
 You just want it to firm up and hold together because the pan is going back into the oven anyway to bake the filling.

 While the crust bakes, make the filling by coming two eggs, sugar, one-half cup of lemon juice, splash of cream, optional vanilla and lemon extracts, and whisk.
 My recipe differs from many I’ve seen in that it doesn’t use half of a carton of eggs, just two.
 The presence of two tablespoons of cream helps give the filling some depth, richness, and creaminess that you can’t get without it.

 When zesting a lemon, make sure to just take off the outermost yellow layer.
 As you move into white pith, it becomes more and more bitter.
 There’s a difference between tartness and bitterness.
 I prefer the former, not so much the later.

-I also added a tiny bit of vanilla extract, something that isn’t traditional in lemon bars, but I love vanilla.
-I didn’t need to add any lemon extract as they’re already very lemony, but if you’re a lemon fiend, go for it.
+I didn’t need to add any lemon extract to these classic lemon bars as they’re already very lemony, but if you’re a lemon fiend, go for it.
 Citric acid will also make the lemon flavor really pop if you’re someone who just can’t get enough lemon intensity.
 It’s frequently used in pickling and canning, and found in the canning section of most grocery stores if you want to play around.

 For the Crust

-- ½ cup unsalted butter (1 stick), very soft
+- 1/2 cup unsalted butter (1 stick), very soft

 - 1 cup all-purpose flour

-- ¼ heaping cup confectioners' sugar
+- 1/4 heaping cup confectioners' sugar

 - 1 tablespoon cornstarch